seth-way/portfolio/README.md

 - Use the `npm install` command to install the project dependencies.
 - Use the `npm run dev` command to run a preview version of the app.
 - Check the console for the `PORT` & copy/paste `localhost:PORT` into your web browser.
-- If you would like to work with your own version of the API, fork [this repo](https://github.com/seth-way/degs-o-kev-bacon-api) & follow the instructions in the README.

 ## Customization:
 - To personalize this app's content for yourself, replace the info in `src/assets/resume-info/`.